EdwardAThomson/EdwardAThomson.github.io/src/markdown/AI.md

 *   **2. Critical Engagement is Non-Negotiable:** The value of AI is directly proportional to the critical thought you apply to its output.
 It's a tool for enhancement, not a replacement for thinking: if you skip the heavy lifting, it happily keeps the bar low.
 *   **3. Build in the Open:** The best way to understand and demystify AI is to build with it and share the results.
 This is why my projects are open source.

-## My meta Workflow for working with AI
+## My meta workflow for working with AI
 I use AI as an active pair programmer.
-My primary tool is **Cursor**, which allows me to have a tight feedback loop with an AI that has full context of my codebase.
+My primary tool is **Windsurf** (previously Cursor), which allows me to have a tight feedback loop with an AI that has full context of my codebase.
+Creating documents for these tools to follow is essential, e.g. create specification and implementation documents when starting or upgrading a project.

+Here are the meta roles I use when working with AI:

 *   **Delegate:** Repetitive tasks, writing boilerplate code, generating unit tests, and explaining unfamiliar libraries or codebases.
 *   **Command:** High-level architecture, creative problem-solving, and the final decision on whether to accept, reject, or modify any code suggestion.
 Creating documents that contain project requirements, design thinking, etc are essential.